-- The type of benefit approved; - The date eligibility begins; - The amount the customer must pay in share of cost or premiums, if applicable; and - The date by which a fair hearing must be requested. - NOTE Hospital Presumptive Eligibility (HPE) approval letters do not include a deadline for filing a fair hearing since people applying only for HPE do not get fair hearing rights. - 1) Types of Approval Letters
+- Type of benefit approved; - Date eligibility begins; - Amount the customer must pay in share of cost or premiums, if applicable; and - Date by which a fair hearing must be requested.

+NOTE Hospital Presumptive Eligibility (HPE) approval letters do not include a deadline for filing a fair hearing since people applying only for HPE do not get fair hearing rights.

+1) Types of Approval Letters